copick/copick/docs/cli.md

 #### :material-cube: `copick add tomogram`

-Add a tomogram to the project from MRC or Zarr files.
+Add one or more tomograms to the project from MRC or Zarr files.

 **Usage:**
 ```bash